What will we be going over in this annuity review?

 - Where this annuity may or may not fit

 Annuities can be complex.
 That’s where having an Annuity Investigator who loves math comes in.

 We make the complex, simple.

-If you have been considering the purchase of an annuity because you are seeking tax-deferred growth of your money, along with a steady income during your retirement years, then the ChoicePlus Assurance fee-based variable annuity from Lincoln National could be a viable option for you.
+If you are considering the purchase of an annuity because you would like to generate tax-deferred savings, along with the assurance that you will have an ongoing income stream during your retirement years, the Lincoln National OptiBlend 7 annuity could be a good possibility for you.

-If this is your very first visit to our website, then please allow us to welcome you to Annuity Gator.
-We are a team of financial experts who are focused on providing very comprehensive and unbiased annuity reviews.
-We have been at this for quite a while not – far longer than our “copycat” competitors – and we have therefore become known as a highly trusted source of annuity information.
+If this is your very first visit to our website, please allow us to officially welcome you here to Annuity Gator.
+We are a team of financial and retirement income specialists who are focused on providing comprehensive, yet unbiased, annuity reviews.
+We’ve been doing this for quite a while now – and far longer than our competitors have – and because of that, we’ve come to be a highly trusted source of annuity information on the Internet.